smartgic/skill-sonos-controller/README.md

 * "play soundtrack playlist on dining room"
 * "play soundtrack playlist from spotify on dining room"
 * "play soundtrack album on dining room"
+* "play back to front album by lionel richie on dining room"
+* "play back to front album by lionel richie from spotify on dining room"
 * "play soundtrack album from spotify on dining room"
 * "discover sonos devices"
 * "what is playing"